top of page

 SOUVENIR and GIFT SHOPS

-Buying souvenirs and some knick-knacks is a must whenever I visit a foreign country and I was amazed to see 20 gift shops in the Palace Museum.
-You can buy a lot of Chinese arts and mementos including knock-off versions of paintings and other antiquated artifacts that were said to be found only in Forbidden City.
+Buying souvenirs is a ritual for me whenever I visit a foreign country, and I was amazed to find 20 gift shops inside the Palace Museum.
+You can buy a lot of Chinese arts and mementos, including knock-off versions of paintings and other antiquated artifacts that were said to be found only in the Forbidden City.
 The Inner Courts have the most souvenir shops that I have seen since I saw one right before getting in at the Meridian Gate.
 Without a tourist guide or a companion who has been to the Palace Museum a lot of times before, it is a little challenging to know where it’s best to buy souvenir items that can be bought at reasonable prices.
 My colleague keeps telling me, whenever I tell him that I liked one particular item, that it is way too overpriced and it isn’t worth buying.
-I wonder why I see a lot of tourists and foreign visitors around who shop like crazy and they didn’t mind how expensive the items are.
-Either (1) they just literally have lots of money to buy or (2) no one has told them where these same items can be bought at a much cheaper price.
+I wonder why I see a lot of tourists and foreign visitors around who shop like crazy, and they don’t mind how expensive the items are.
+Either (1) they just literally have lots of money to buy or (2) no one has told them where these same items can be bought at a much lower price.

 We checked out other gift shops until I saw a replica collection of coins from the 10 emperors of the Qing Dynasty.
-I got interested to bring it home, put it in a display frame and hang it on my wall.
-Despite my host’s dissuasion, I insisted on taking it so I can have something to remember buying in Forbidden City.
-Tourist traps are not effective establishments if tourists will not find anything more to extract money from, isn’t it?
-There were tons of other collectible items that are so compelling to buy like documentary books of each emperor from the Ming dynasty to the Qing dynasty, imperial-designed clothing for all ages, wall decors, tiny figurines, and lots of other cultural relics that can only be found in the Palace Museum.
-But what I was looking for are fridge magnets which I don’t miss buying whenever I visit a country.
-They have a display rack full of fridge magnets and I immediately pointed on the ones that I liked.
-I was given a purchase slip to be paid at the cashier, where they mark it paid and present it at the designated counter to claim the purchased items.
-Now I understood why I see a lot of tourists shopping around not minding how expensive these merchandises are.
+I got interested in bringing it home, put it in a display frame, and hung it on my wall.
+Despite my host’s dissuasion, I insisted on taking it so I could have something to remember buying in the Forbidden City.
+Tourist traps wouldn’t survive if visitors didn’t find something tempting enough to spend on, would they?
+There were tons of other collectible items that are so compelling to buy, like documentary books of each emperor from the Ming dynasty to the Qing dynasty, imperial-designed clothing for all ages, wall decors, tiny figurines, and lots of other cultural relics that can only be found in the Palace Museum.
+But what I was looking for were fridge magnets, which I don’t miss buying whenever I visit a country.
+They have a display rack full of fridge magnets, and I immediately pointed out the ones that I liked.
+I was given a purchase slip to be paid at the cashier, where they marked it paid, and presented it at the designated counter to claim the purchased items.
+Now I understand why I see a lot of tourists shopping around, not minding how expensive the merchandise is.
 It isn’t the compulsion, it’s the happiness that it brings.

 THE IMPERIAL GARDEN

-It’s now 3:56 pm and we only have 34 more minutes left to tour around.
-From the Kunning Gate in the north, we exited the Inner Court through an astonishing enormous botanical view of a typical Chinese garden designed for imperial use.
-It’s a 3-acre land constructed during the Ming dynasty as an exclusive haven for the imperial family where they celebrate festivals, special occasions, and a place to be entertained and rest.
-It’s an amazingly beautiful spectacle to behold as it is heavily planted with ancient trees like black locusts and cypresses, exotic plants, and flowers that looked perfectly embedded in bizarre-shaped rocks and Chinese statues.
+By 3:56 pm, we had only 34 minutes left to explore.
+From the Kunning Gate in the north, we exited the Inner Court through an astonishing, enormous botanical view of a typical Chinese garden designed for imperial use.
+It’s a 3-acre land constructed during the Ming dynasty as an exclusive haven for the imperial family, where they celebrate festivals, special occasions, and a place to be entertained and rest.
+It was an astonishing spectacle, filled with ancient black locusts and cypresses, exotic plants, and flowers perfectly set among bizarrely shaped rocks and Chinese statues.

 In the center of the garden is the Hall of Imperial Peace, or Qin’andian, a structure surrounded by exquisitely carved white marble balustrades where a 4-century old pine tree named Consort Pine stands tall.
 It is known to be the place of worship of the Qing dynasty emperors to Daoist deities.
 Four colossal pavilions are built at each corner of the garden, which are ancient representations of China’s four seasons.
 To the west is the Qianqiu ting, or the Pavilion of One Thousand Autumns.
-It's caught my eye because of its astonishing overhanging eaves carved in cross-shape.
-It is less popular than Wanchun ting, or the Pavilion of Myriad Springs in the east which looks almost entirely the same, so I took my chance in taking my pictures here as there are fewer people around.
-Behind it is Chengrui ting, or the Pavilion of Auspicious Clarity, which is designed differently from the first two as it was constructed with four open sides and its roof is pyramid-shaped embellished with glazed tiles in green color.
+It caught my eye with its astonishing overhanging eaves carved in a cross shape.
+It is less popular than Wanchun ting, or the Pavilion of Myriad Springs in the east, which looks almost entirely the same, so I took my chance to take my pictures here, as there are fewer people around.
+Behind it is Chengrui ting, or the Pavilion of Auspicious Clarity, which is designed differently from the first two as it was constructed with four open sides and its roof is pyramid-shaped, embellished with glazed tiles in green color.
 At the other end is Fubi ting, or the Pavilion of Floating Jade, which is designed to complement Chengrui ting accentuated with yellow-glazed tiles on its edges.

 EXITING THE FORBIDDEN CITY

 By rule, entering the Palace Museum is only through the south gate (Meridian Gate), and exit through the north (Gate of Divine Prowess).
-But the entrance gate in the east near the south gate, more popularly known as Donghuamen (East Prosperity Gate), can also serve as an exit point.
-From where we are at the Imperial Garden, it will take 18 more minutes to get to Donghuamen, just in time before the gates will close.
-I highly recommend this exit route because on the way back, you can pass through the Inner Courts, Outer Courts, and the Inner Golden Water Bridges again minus the sea of people and you can take better pictures of the palaces, halls, gates, and sculptures without the photobombers.
-But you have to make it quick as the sun sets almost instantaneously before you can even get out of the Imperial City’s humungous gates.
+But the entrance gate in the east, near the south gate, more popularly known as Donghuamen (East Prosperity Gate), can also serve as an exit point.
+From where we are at the Imperial Garden, it will take 18 more minutes to get to Donghuamen, just in time before the gates close.
+I highly recommend this exit route because on the way back, you can pass through the Inner Courts, Outer Courts, and the Inner Golden Water Bridges again, minus the sea of people, and you can take better pictures of the palaces, halls, gates, and sculptures without the photo bombers.
+But the walk had to be quick— the sun seemed to set almost instantaneously before we could even reach the Imperial City’s enormous gates.

 Watch the video here: 👇🏽